Battle of Garni: Prelude

-Jalal ad-Din Mingburnu sent an abasement letter to Queen Rusudan demanding subordination of Georgia under his rule.
+Jalal al-Din Mangburni sent an abasement letter to Queen Rusudan demanding subordination of Georgia under his rule.
 At the same time, he assembled a huge military force, asking for troops from his allies and nobles across the empire.
 The purpose was to completely crush the Kingdom of Georgia and take all its dominions successfully ceding its existence.
 The Georgian court and leadership had notes and reports about a possible intervention but did not consider it necessary to take measures since that threat was not taken seriously.
-Instead, the nobility replied by sending a letter that reminded Jalal ad-Din of his crushing defeat against the Mongols, while having no idea how strong his empire already was by then.
+Instead, the nobility replied by sending a letter that reminded Jalal al-Din of his crushing defeat against the Mongols, while having no idea how strong his empire already was by then.
 In 1225, a large Khwarezmid army crossed the Georgian border and soon both parties met on the battlefield.